 How do you fix the content?

 In this report, we flag very long sentences, passive voice, adverbs and hidden verbs.
-VT Readability color-codes the issues, so it’s very simple to diagnose and fix.
+VT Writer color-codes the issues, so it’s very simple to diagnose and fix.

 Imagine the person reading this is a child or has a disability.
 The person reading this might be someone with only a high school level education or English might not be their first language.
 Intuitively, we can tell it’s too complex.